How to Cover a Cast for Soccer (A Complete Guide)

 Protecting Other Players

-Therefore, the cast is extremely hard, and it can easily hurt another player if you collide with them with your cast.
-In turn, you could severely injure the player, and match officials are aware of that happening.
+Therefore, the cast is tough and can easily hurt another player if you collide with them with your cast.
+In turn, you could severely injure the player, and game officials are aware of that.
+That is why soccer officials have made it so important for players to wrap their casts properly.

-Match Referees Inspect the Cast Wrapping Before Allowing You Onto the Field
+Referees Inspect the Cast Wrapping Before Playing

-The match referee will inspect your cast wrapping before the game.
+The referee will inspect your cast wrapping before the game.
 You’ll only be permitted to play if you have wrapped it securely and in a way that won’t put yourself or other players at risk.

-The match referee will also prevent you from playing if there’s any part of your cast that is exposed.
-That is why it is essential that you check your cast from all angles to ensure that it’s covered properly.
+The referee will also prevent you from playing if any part of your cast is exposed.
+You must check your cast from all angles to ensure it’s adequately covered.
+It would be best to remember that game officials prioritize other players’ safety before yours, so ensure your referee is satisfied with the wrapping.

 Protecting Yourself from Further Injury